MerosCrypto/Meros/docs/RPC/Personal.md

 ### `getUTXOs`

-`getUTXOs` replies with every UTXO known to the specified account.
+`getUTXOs` replies with every UTXO known to the node's Wallet.
 If you only want the UTXOs for a specific address, use `transactions_getUTXOs`.

-Arguments:
-- `account` (int; optional): Defaults to 0.

 The result is an array of objects, each as follows:
 - `address` (string)